-1.On 28th April 2022, the focus in this case which has been pending in court since 30th April, 2010, suddenly charged from how soon it should be concluded, to whether or not I should recuse myself from hearing it any further.
+1.On April 28, 2022, the focus in this case which has been pending in court since April 30, 2010, suddenly charged from how soon it should be concluded, to whether or not I should recuse myself from hearing it any further.

-2.What precipitated the application for my recusal was simply the dismissal of the Plaintiffs’ application for adjournment.
-Following the dismissal of the application for adjournment, the Plaintiffs’ counsel made an application for stay of proceedings and leave to appeal against the orders of the court.The application for stay of proceedings was not allowed for the obvious reason that it would have the same effect as the adjournment earlier sought and refused.Counsel for the Plaintiff then said he would withdraw from the case because the court seemed to have a problem with him.
+2.What precipitated the application for my recusal was simply the dismissal of the plaintiffs’ application for adjournment.
+Following the dismissal of the application for adjournment, the plaintiffs’ counsel made an application for stay of proceedings and leave to appeal against the orders of the court.The application for stay of proceedings was not allowed for the obvious reason that it would have the same effect as the adjournment earlier sought and refused.Counsel for the plaintiff then said he would withdraw from the case because the court seemed to have a problem with him.

-3.Prior to the refusal of the application for adjournment, the Plaintiffs’ counsel had made some remarks as follows.
-“Justice Nyamu has previously worked in the Judiciary, and this court has been in the Judiciary for long…”, or words to that effect.
-I had to cut counsel short because it seemed to me that he was about to make some unsavory remarks following this profiling.He had also uttered words to this effect, “Since the original Plaintiff died while waiting for justice, adjourning this case is a small inconvenience to the Defendants compared to the death of the original Plaintiff”.
+3.Prior to the refusal of the application for adjournment, the plaintiffs’ counsel had made some remarks as follows.
+'Justice Nyamu has previously worked in the judiciary, and this court has been in the judiciary for long', or words to that effect.
+I had to cut counsel short because it seemed to me that he was about to make some unsavory remarks following this profiling.He had also uttered words to this effect, 'Since the original plaintiff died while waiting for justice, adjourning this case is a small inconvenience to the defendants compared to the death of the original plaintiff'.

-4.The Plaintiffs’ counsel was extremely verbose in his rejoinder after the Defendants’ counsel strenuously opposed his application for adjournment.
-He praised the third Defendant for a good job when he worked at the Constitutional Court saying how some of the third Defendant’s pronouncements came to form part of Kenyan’s Constitution.He then hailed Professor Migai Akech, counsel for the first and third Defendants as the guru of administrative law.
-He said that because of this, they should not have opposed his application for adjournment.The Plaintiffs’ counsel would not heed my prompting that he was digressing too much and he should stick to the issues raised in opposing the application for adjournment.
+4.The plaintiffs’ counsel was extremely verbose in his rejoinder after the defendants’ counsel strenuously opposed his application for adjournment.
+He praised the third defendant for a good job when he worked at the constitutional court saying how some of the third defendant’s pronouncements came to form part of Kenyan’s Constitution.He then hailed Professor Migai Akech, counsel for the first and third defendants as the guru of administrative law.
+He said that because of this, they should not have opposed his application for adjournment.The plaintiffs’ counsel would not heed my prompting that he was digressing too much and he should stick to the issues raised in opposing the application for adjournment.
 He appeared determined to make the rejoinder as long as possible.

-7.The application is opposed by the second Defendant whose counsel has filed two (2) grounds of opposition namely,a.No grounds or ingredients lie in the application and the supporting affidavit to justify and meet the threshold required for the recusal of a presiding judge and,b.The application is an abuse of the court process.
+7.The application is opposed by the second defendant whose counsel has filed two (2) grounds of opposition namely,a.No grounds or ingredients lie in the application and the supporting affidavit to justify and meet the threshold required for the recusal of a presiding judge and,b.The application is an abuse of the court process.

-9.In addition to the above, the third Defendant has deposed on the law governing the recusal of a Judge presiding over a case including the judicial code of conduct, his right to a fair trial, access to justice and speedy resolution of the case amongst other deposition.
+9.In addition to the above, the third defendant has deposed on the law governing the recusal of a judge presiding over a case including the judicial code of conduct, his right to a fair trial, access to justice and speedy resolution of the case amongst other deposition.

-10.Counsel for the parties filed written submissions between 18th May, 2022 and 3rd October, 2022.
+10.Counsel for the parties filed written submissions between May 18, 2022 and October 3, 2022.

 11.I have carefully considered the entire notice of motion together with the grounds, the supporting affidavits, the replying affidavit, the grounds of opposition, the submissions and the case law cited therein and I make the following findings.

-12.Firstly, as correctly submitted by the counsel, it is paragraph 20 1 (a) of the Judicial Code of Conduct and Ethics that provides the circumstances in which a judge may recuse himself or herself in proceedings in which his or her impartiality might reasonably be questioned.
+12.Firstly, as correctly submitted by the counsel, it is paragraph 20 1 (a) of the judicial code of conduct and ethics that provides the circumstances in which a judge may recuse himself or herself in proceedings in which his or her impartiality might reasonably be questioned.
 They include the following.
-Where the Judge –a.Is a party to the proceedings.b.Was, or is a material witness in the matter in controversy.c.Has personal knowledge of the disputed evidentiary facts concerning the proceedings.d.Has actual bias or prejudice concerning a party.e.Has a personal interest or is in a relationship with a person who has a personal interest in the outcome of the matter.f.Has previously acted as a counsel for a party in the same matter.g.Is precluded from hearing the matter on account of any other sufficient reason orh.A member of the judge’s family has economic or other interest in the outcome of the matter in question.Sub paragraph 3 provides for three (3) instances in which the judge may not recuse himself or herself.
+Where the judge –a.Is a party to the proceedings.b.Was, or is a material witness in the matter in controversy.c.Has personal knowledge of the disputed evidentiary facts concerning the proceedings.d.Has actual bias or prejudice concerning a party.e.Has a personal interest or is in a relationship with a person who has a personal interest in the outcome of the matter.f.Has previously acted as a counsel for a party in the same matter.g.Is precluded from hearing the matter on account of any other sufficient reason orh.A member of the judge’s family has economic or other interest in the outcome of the matter in question.Sub paragraph 3 provides for three (3) instances in which the judge may not recuse himself or herself.
 They include cases where –a.No other judge can deal with the case, orb.Because of urgent circumstances, failure to act could lead to a serious miscarriage of justice,c.The merits of the application for recusal have been considered by a plural bench of judges, and recusal held to be unnecessary.

-14.Thirdly, I agree with all counsel that when considering whether a judicial officer shows a real possibility of bias, the courts have come up with an objective test as follows, “Do the circumstances give rise to a reasonable apprehension, in the mind of a reasonable, fair minded and informed member of the public that the judge will not apply his mind to the case impartially?
-See “Kalpana Rawal –versus- Judicial Service Commission and 2 others (2016) eKLR”.Applying the above test to the facts of this case, we have found that the first Plaintiff is not well informed of the court procedures on recording of proceedings, the power of the court to limit counsel on submissions and to issue directions that must be complied with.
+14.Thirdly, I agree with all counsel that when considering whether a judicial officer shows a real possibility of bias, the courts have come up with an objective test as follows, 'do the circumstances give rise to a reasonable apprehension, in the mind of a reasonable, fair minded and informed member of the public that the judge will not apply his mind to the case impartially?
+See 'Kalpana Rawal –versus- Judicial Service Commission and 2 others (2016) eKLR'.Applying the above test to the facts of this case, we have found that the first plaintiff is not well informed of the court procedures on recording of proceedings, the power of the court to limit counsel on submissions and to issue directions that must be complied with.

 15.Fourthly, recusal is a very serious matter.
 This is because litigation is a very expensive affair in terms of time, cost and anxiety.
-As the Supreme Court of Kenya held in the case of Gladys Boss Shollei –versus- Judicial Service Commission and another (2018) eKLR “Recusal and reassignment is not a matter to be rightfully undertaken by a district judge.
-While, in proper cases, we have a duty to recuse ourselves, in cases such as the one before us, we have concomitant obligation not to recuse ourselves; absent valid reasons for recusal, there remains what has been termed as “duty to sit”.In the same case, the Supreme Court had this to say about the nature of an application for recusal.
+As the Supreme Court of Kenya held in the case of Gladys Boss Shollei –versus- Judicial Service Commission and another (2018) eKLR 'Recusal and reassignment is not a matter to be rightfully undertaken by a district judge.
+While, in proper cases, we have a duty to recuse ourselves, in cases such as the one before us, we have concomitant obligation not to recuse ourselves; absent valid reasons for recusal, there remains what has been termed as 'duty to sit'.In the same case, the Supreme Court had this to say about the nature of an application for recusal.